SniperOO7/VIP-Premium-FULL-VERSION/README.md

      - VIP Premium - Module [Particles]
     	- this module allow VIP players to choose his own particle
     	- (you don't have to use it, if you don't want to)
+     - VIP Premium - Module [Nades Models]
+    	- this module allow VIP players to choose his own nade model
+    	- (you don't have to use it, if you don't want to)
     - Full version of knife-premium (all information on github)
     - Every benefit in the plugin can be disabled!